BeginnerGuitarHQ brings you a new guide scoping the best chorus pedals for electric guitars you can buy right now.

 If you think the chorus is a lost sound, I will prove you wrong and simply state how much good this can do for your guitar’s sound.

-By the way, the chorus is a very similar effect to delay, so I can already direct you to my prior best delays for guitars article.
+By the way, the chorus is a very similar effect to delay, so you can also go through our best delays for guitars guide.

 What are your favorite guitar pedals?